realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

 ### Applying This to Your Own Project

-In this episode, we covered the how to create simple APIs.
-You can do the same to create a start point for your own project, for example, a student registration system which has a `student` model with properties like `studentId`, `name`, `major`, and `course`.
+In this episode, we covered the how to customize APIs.
+You can always implement your own amazing idea in your LoopBack 4 project.

-On the other hand, you have the freedom to choose any database you want.
-LB4 supports most databases very well.
-[Here](https://loopback.io/doc/en/lb4/soap-calculator-tutorial-add-datasource.html) is an example that uses SOAP webservices as datasource.

 ### What's Next?

-In next episode, we will add `weapon`, `armor`, `skill` model and handle the relationship between models.
+In next episode, we will add user authentication and role-based access control to this project.

 In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).